SabreTools/BinaryObjectScanner/Coding Guide.md

 - Comments should be expressive and fully explain what is being described.
 Try to avoid using slang, "pointed comments" such as "you should" or "we do".

+- Comments should avoid the use of first-person writing, such as "I think" or "We found".

 - If comments include links, they can either be included as-is or using the `<see href="value"/>` tag

     ```c#